lucasdicioccio/laborantin-hs/README.md

 # Roadmap

-# TODO
+For version 1.

 * QExpr parser
+* Expand QExpr to parameter space (for run command)
-* selector to load prior results
+* Selector to load prior results based on a QExpr
-* dependency type with annotations to execute missing dependencies
-* dumb dependency solver
-* "require" helper that sets a dep+selection
+  - "require" helper that sets a dep + selection
 * exports to propose exported files using "show-exports" command

+# Annoyances/Bugs
+* current defaultBackend tries to resolve all dependencies even if fullfilled
+* DynEnv shared for the whole runEnvIO, need to have one DynEnv per-execution